alysivji/talks/proposals/2017/201707-pyohio-docker-reproducible-data-science-workflow.md

 ## Brief Description

 Jupyter notebooks make it easy to create reproducible workflows that can be distributed across groups and organizations.
-This is a simple process provided that our end-users have access to the data along with a compatible Python environment.
+This is a simple process provided our end-users have access to the data along with a compatible Python environment.
 Learn how to use Docker to package a shareable image containing the libraries, code, and data required to reproduce every calculation.

 ## Detailed Abstract